mhostert/mhostert.github.io/_pages/about.md

   In the Fall of 2025, I will start as an Assistant Professor at the University of Iowa, in Iowa City.
   The University has a strong research program in Physics and Astronomy and it's conveniently located within a three-hour drive of Fermilab, where several neutrino experiments are currently in operation.
   We have an opening for a postdoctoral position in neutrinos, dark matter, and beyond-the-Standard-Model physics with a start date of 2025.
-  Interested candidates are encouraged to [apply here](https://inspirehep.net/jobs/2834239).
+  Interested candidates are encouraged to <a href="https://inspirehep.net/jobs/2834239">apply here</a>.
   </p>

 </div>